 For instance, a friend of mine gave me a mobile EasyStand that they no longer needed.
 Just taking time to stand up can also have a lot of benefits for someone in a wheelchair, so this was a fantastic option for me.
 I can wheel myself around while standing up, which is great when I have to keep an eye on my youngest child.

 Once you have a list of equipment to get, take a look online.
 You might find you can save money on used adaptive exercise equipment just by checking options like eBay, Facebook Marketplace, or Craigslist.
 As a person living on a strict budget, it took some research and patience, but I was able to find some equipment for fairly cheap.
-For example, I was able to buy a handcycle on sale through Wal-Mart and a rope ladder on Amazon for $30.
+For example, I could buy a handcycle on sale through Wal-Mart and a rope ladder on Amazon for $30.
 I attach the ladder to the foot of my bed so I can do exercises while in bed.

-Above all, just find equipment that makes exercise feel fun for you.
+Above all, find equipment that makes exercise feel fun for you.
 I like to get out in my backyard when the weather permits, and I like to shoot hoops either by myself or with my kids.
 I’m terrible at it, but I still do it.
 Plus, the kids have fun watching me mess up.

 5. Work out at home using free resources.

 The Christopher and Dana Reeve Foundation also provides a lot of helpful resources for people living with paralysis and physically limiting disabilities like spinal cord injuries.
-Check out their tips for staying fit here, which include links to all kinds of videos such as easy shoulder exercises, leg stretches, and more.
+Check out their tips for staying fit here, which include links to all kinds of videos, such as easy shoulder exercises, leg stretches, and more.

 In conclusion, even with a disability and a tight budget, you can begin working toward reclaiming your physical health.